 To reserve or register a DOI, DataCite requires that metadata be supplied which describe the object that the DOI addresses.
 The file [dspace]/config /crosswalks/DIM2DataCite.xsl controls the conversion of metadata from the DSpace internal format into the DataCite format.
-If you are running a version of DSpace earlier than 6.0, you have to add your DOI prefix, namespace separator and the name of your institution to this file:
+You have to add the name of your institution to this file: